khalednm-byte/laho-desktop/README.md

 Laho Desktop is a JavaFX game storefront and launcher prototype built as a portfolio-quality desktop application.
 The project focuses on clean architecture, local catalog browsing, simulated purchases, persistent libraries, and eventually safe game installation and launching.

 > **Project status:** Early development.
-The existing prototype is being restructured before the main storefront features are implemented.
+Repository cleanup and Git setup are complete, and the application structure is now being standardized before the main storefront features are implemented.

 ## Current Goal